westhillapps/UniGif/README.md

 GIF image decoder for Unity.

-Get a texture list by decoding a GIF file in runtime.
+Decode a GIF file at run time to get the texture list.
 Supports GIF87a or GIF89a format.
-(Animation, Transparent, Interlaced, etc)
+(Animation, transparency, interlace, etc)

-It is made with Unity5.0.4 (Mac, Win, Android, iOS), work probably also in other versions.
+This is made with Unity 5.4.0f3 (Mac, Win, Android, iOS).

 ![GIFAnimSample](https://raw.githubusercontent.com/WestHillApps/westhillapps.github.io/master/res/unigif_sample.gif)